 Step 4: Determine Your KPIs

 Unlike sales and production, it’s not that easy to measure the workforce’s level of engagement with quantitative data.
 However, with the right key performance indicators, you can get pretty close to producing measurable engagement scores.

 Much like the measurement methods above, your KPIs should be a reflection of your business and their particular needs, but here are some of the main ones to get you started:

-Active tool usage: Through the software that your employees use, whether it’s messaging tools, an intranet, an employee portal within an HRMS, or rewards and recognition software, it’s likely that you can get stats on the company-wide usage.
+- Active tool usage: Through the software that your employees use, whether it’s messaging tools, an intranet, an employee portal within an HRMS, or an employee recognition platform, it’s likely that you can get stats on the company-wide usage.
 You can look at how many active users there are for each tool, how often people log in, how quick people adopt new software, etc.

 Step 5: Find the Right Tool